philipwalton/blog/_posts/2013-01-13-native-object-oriented-css-a-proposal.markdown

 - JavaScript
 ---

-The idea of object oriented CSS has been around for a while.
+The concept of [Object Oriented CSS](https://github.com/stubbornella/oocss/wiki) (OOCSS) has been around for a while.
 Although it's widely accepted as a sound approach to architecting CSS for large scale websites, it seems to be under constant attack.
 Most developers who don't like OOCSS oppose the shear number of classes that must go in the HTML; they prefer their markup to be as "clean" and minimal as possible.

-If you've read anything else I've written you probably know where I stand on this issue, but where I stand isn't the focus of this article.
-Instead I want to acknowledge that both sides of the debate have valid concerns, and don't think we should stop looking until we have a solution that appeases everyone.
-Unfortunately, given the current state of HTML and CSS, I don't think such a solution exsits.
+If you've read any of my other articles on CSS, you probably know where I stand on this issue, but where I stand isn't important right now.
+Instead I want to acknowledge that both sides of the debate have valid concerns.
+Hopefully we can find a way to address those concerns instead of just taking sides.

-Some claim that Sass and other CSS preprocessors are the answer.
-While I love Sass and use it on every project, I don't think it solves the problem.
-Preprocessors help fill in some of the gaps and do a great job illuminating where the needs are, but there are things preprocessors just simply can not do.
+What if there were a way create a rich hierarchy of inherited CSS components that didn't require listing each class in the HTML every single time?
+And what if you could programmatically determine whether a particular component inherited from another one?

+Some claim that Sass and other CSS preprocessors are the answer, but for all the reasons I list below, I think they fall short.
+I believe any real solution to this problem will require adding to the CSS language itself.
+Luckily with the recent speed of browser development, such a solution may not be too much to ask.

 ## Where Preprocessors Fall Short

 The most commonly proposed solution to the OOCSS debate is Sass's `@extend` feature.
-With `@extend` you define a simple selector and then within another selector you extend it.
+With `@extend` you define a simple selector and then within another selector you declare that you're extending it.
 Here's an example:

 {% highlightjs %}
 .button {